-G# Half Whole Diminished scale
+G# Half Whole Diminished

 G sharp Half Whole Diminished scale for guitar.